rabix/cwl-format/Readme.md

   present in this file ("free fields") are printed after the pinned fields and ordered alphabetically.

+- A single blank line is added before the following fields if the parent structure is a process.
+  - inputs
+  - outputs
+  - steps
+  - requirements
+  - hints
+  - baseCommand

 - The pinned fields are defined in [this YAML file][spec].

 - Specific pinned field orderings are available for CommandLineTool,